bloominstituteoftechnology/Algorithms/README.md

 Each directory contains a separate problem that you'll be tasked with solving.
 Inside each directory, you'll find instructions for that problem, along with a test file as well as an empty skeleton file.

-There isn't an official prescribed order for tackling the problems, though a subjective ranking of the given problems from easiest to hardest would go something like this:
+There isn't an official prescribed order for tackling the problems, though a subjective ranking of the given problems from easiest to hardest might go something like this:

  1. `stock_prices`
  2. `recipe_batches`